robarnoldio/robarnold.me/_posts/2020-01-21-list-of-air-plants.md

 * T. 'Betty'
 * T. exserta
 * ~~T. 'Victoria'~~ achievement unlocked!
-* T. ionatha Vanhyningii
+* T. ionantha Vanhyningii

 Coming soon: photos of all these.
 I will make a page for each one, and probably a collection of the pages.
 Still studying how that works in Jekyll.

-Last update: 3/24/20
+Last update: 4/7/20